 Dr. Bailen is a native of Louisville.
 He received his undergraduate degree from Centre College in Danville, Kentucky, before attending the University of Louisville School of Medicine.
 After earning his degree in medicine in 1972, he received post-graduate training in internal medicine at the University of Miami and in general surgery at the University of Louisville.
 He received his specialty training in urology at the University of Louisville, and founded what was to become First Urology in 1979.

-Dr. Bailen is certified by the American Board of Urology, the ACRP as Principal Investigator, and he is a Fellow of the American College of Surgeons.
+Dr. Bailen is certified by the American Board of Urology, the ACRP as a Principal Investigator, and is a Fellow of the American College of Surgeons.
 He is also a member of the following:

 - American Urological Association